 The question of the election of women physicians to membership arose in 1964 and twice again in early 1965.
 The Board discussed the concept but voted against the proposal each time.
 It was determined finally that the Bylaws did not need to be amended to make women physicians eligible for membership.
 Dr. Diane W. Crocker was elected to the membership during May 1972 and Dr. Helen C. Oels was elected later in the same year.

 Early in 1967 it had been suggested that osteopathic physicians be elected to membership.
 The idea was not approved until 1978.
 Again, Mr. Busser had ruled that the provisions of the Bylaws did not prohibit their membership.
 Dr. Geraldine P. Baird was the first osteopathic physician elected to membership.

 After months of discussion, they decided to have membership certificates printed.
-That meant approval of art work as well.
+That meant approval of artwork as well.
 They received their first supply from the printer in 1968.
 In 1970 they offered them to members at a price of four dollars each.
-There appears to have been few requests.
+There appears to have been a few requests.
 The systematic distribution of certificates, to new members, did not begin until the middle seventies.

 During 1968 fifteen thousand dollars was deposited with the Pennsylvania National Bank.
 The terms of the deposit were five percent interest, guaranteed for fifteen years and the option to make withdrawals quarterly.